KanuX-14/fc-engine/README.md

 You can also host your FreeCraft server inside a Kubernetes cluster.
 See our example implementation in [`misc/kubernetes.yml`](misc/kubernetes.yml).

 Version scheme
 --------------
-We use `major.minor.patch` since 5.0.0-dev.
-Prior to that we used `0.major.minor`.
+We use `major.minor.patch`.

 - Major is incremented when the release contains breaking changes, all other numbers are set to 0.
 - Minor is incremented when the release contains new non-breaking features, patch is set to 0.
-- Patch is incremented when the release only contains bugfixes and very minor/trivial features considered necessary.
+- Patch is incremented when the release only contains bug-fixes and very minor/trivial features considered necessary.

-Since 5.0.0-dev and 0.4.17-dev, the dev notation refers to the next release, i.e.: 5.0.0-dev is the development version leading to 5.0.0.
+The `dev` notation refers to the unstable release.<br>
-Prior to that we used `previous_version-dev`.
+i.e.: `0.1.4-dev` is the development version and `0.1.4` is the official stable version.

 Troubleshooting
 ---------------

-If your device is misbehaving, consider posting it on [issues](https://github.com/KanuX-14/fc-engine/issues) using this [template](https://github.com/KanuX-14/fc-engine/blob/master/.github/ISSUE_TEMPLATE/bug_report.md).<br>
+If your device is misbehaving, consider posting it on [issues](-/issues) using this [template](.github/ISSUE_TEMPLATE/bug_report.md).<br>
-Known issued can be found under the [troubleshoot page](https://github.com/KanuX-14/fc-engine/blob/master/TROUBLESHOOTING.md).
+Known issued can be found under the [troubleshoot page](TROUBLESHOOTING.md).